pgm-zegerschaeverbeke/github-flow-demo-2/README.md

 # github-flow-demo-2

-Wow, i didnt know you could do that!
+Wow, i didn't know you could do that!
 I'm so proud of you!
+You are my hero!